chrisleedotninja/auto-airfilter/README.md

   - White coming in from the wall to the silver post on outlet
   - Black coming in from the wall, to the relay, then to brass post on outlet.

+### Arduino
+- Add the following libraries to your Arduino IDE:
+  - Adafruit SSD1306 (for oled)
+  - Adafruit GFX Library (for oled)
+  - PMS Library (For Dust sensor)
-###  Grab the code from the .ino file and push it to your Arduino... it should warm up for 4 seconds then display your PM numbers.
+- Grab the code from the .ino file and push it to your Arduino... it should warm up for 4 seconds then display your PM numbers.
 There are 2 settings you can play with in the file...
 Threshold and Fan Timeout... set those to numbers you find reasonable.

 ## Disclaimer